-This symbol is an addition to any "inflow" and "outflow" symbols appearing in the immediate vicinity, and identifies them as corresponding connections for the cooling water.
+This symbol is an additional symbol that relates to the "inflow" and "outflow" symbols appearing in the immediate vicinity, and identifies them as corresponding connections for the cooling water.

 Bypass

 This symbol identifies the bypass of the device, which must be set accordingly.